-- too much oil or sebum is being produced by the follicle
+- too much oil is produced by your follicles

-- dead skin cells are accumulating in the pore
+- dead skin cells accumulate in your pores

-An overabundance of oil, a pore clogged by dead skin cells, and bacteria all contribute to the development of pimples.
-A zit appears when the bacteria grows in the clogged pore and the oil is unable to escape.
+These problems contribute to the development of pimples.
+A pimple appears when bacteria grows in a clogged pore and the oil is unable to escape.

 Myths about what contributes to acne are quite common.
-Many people believe that foods such as chocolate or French fries will contribute to the development of acne.
-While there is no scientific support for these claims, there are certain risk factors that may put you at risk for developing acne.
+Many people believe that foods such as chocolate or French fries will contribute to acne.
+While there’s no scientific support for these claims, there are certain risk factors for developing acne.
 These include:

 - hormonal changes caused by puberty or pregnancy